jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 ![](images/Input%20Output%20Parameter%20Passings.033.png)

+`<< interpretation >>`

-Do note, that the expression of read-write direction is not a connector point, like for __Value__ parameters.
+Do note, that the expression of read-write direction is not a connector, like for __Value__ parameters.
 It is an abstract expression of value direction.
 You can not connect anything to it.
-The reference target connector, however, *is* a connector point.
+The reference target connector, however, *is* a connector.

 ### Reference Out

-When a command is passed a reference to an object, and the command writes to the parameter, it is called a __Reference Out__ parameter.
-Because a __Reference Out__ parameter is output, the called command can only *write* to the object, that it was given a reference to.
+When a command is passed a reference to an object, and the command writes to the parameter, it might be called a __Reference Out__ parameter.
+Because a __Reference Out__ parameter is output, the called command might only *write* to the object, that it was given a reference to.
 A __Reference Out__ parameter can be used to assign a reference to a complex object to which a command writes output.

+`<< ambiguity of input / output for reference parameters >>`

 In a sense, a __Reference *Out*__ parameter is actually *through*put.
 When output is *alteration* of an *existing* object, it could be considered throughput, even though there is only *written* to the object, and nothing is *read* from the object, it is still an object passed *through* the command.
 In yet another sense, a __Reference Out__ parameter is input, because you are passing an object *into* a command.

 ### Reference Out in a Diagram

-A diagram of an executable command with a __Reference In__ parameter looks as follows:
+A diagram of an executable command with a __Reference In__ parameter may look as follows:

 ![](images/Input%20Output%20Parameter%20Passings.034.png)

-The access mark on the left is a connector point, to which the reference target of the __Reference Out__ parameter can be attached.
-Here is a diagram in which a reference target is attached to the __Reference Out__ parameter.
+The access mark on the left is a connector, to which the reference target of the __Reference Out__ parameter can be attached.
+Here an attempt to depict a diagram in which a reference target may be attached to the __Reference Out__ parameter.

 ![](images/Input%20Output%20Parameter%20Passings.035.png)

 The fact that the reference goes outwards, might not make it an Out parameter.
 That just makes it a __Reference__ parameter.
-The fact, that the command only *writes* to the parameter makes it an Out parameter, so the term __Out__ is about value direction, not reference direction.
+The fact, that the command only *writes* to the parameter may make make it an __Out__ parameter, so the term __Out__ is about value direction, not reference direction.

-An inactive command displays __Reference Out__ parameters the exact same way.
+An inactive command may display __Reference Out__ parameters in a similar way.

+`<< interpretation >>`

 The fact, that it is an inactive command, means, that it might not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.

+`<< parameter passing >>`

-The reference target of a __Reference Out__ parameter of an inactive command definition is usually not filled in:
+The reference target of a __Reference Out__ parameter of an inactive command definition might usually not be filled in:

 ![](images/Input%20Output%20Parameter%20Passings.036.png)